sean-smith/spack-tutorial/workshop/content/spack_on_pcluster/03-modules.md

 spack install osu-micro-benchmarks
 ```

-You'll see it picks up the external package and uses that as the **mpi** version.
+You'll see it picks up the external package from `/opt/amazon/openmpi` and uses that as the **mpi** version.

 ![OSU Microbenchmarks with Spack](/images/spack_on_pcluster/osu_openmpi.png)